AdaptivePerf/AdaptivePerf/README.md

 **IMPORTANT:** Max stack sizes larger than 1024 are currently not supported for off-CPU stacks!
 The maximum number of entries in off-CPU stacks is always set to 1024, regardless of the value of ```kernel.perf_event_max_stack```.

 If your machine has NUMA (non-uniform memory access), you should note that NUMA memory balancing in Linux limits the reliability of obtaining complete stacks across all CPUs / CPU cores.
-In this case, AdaptivePerf will run only on a single NUMA node to avoid that.
-If it's not desired, you need to disable NUMA balancing by running ```sysctl kernel.numa_balancing=0```.
+In this case, you must either disable NUMA balancing by running ```sysctl kernel.numa_balancing=0``` or run AdaptivePerf on a single NUMA node (for **both** CPU and memory).

 To profile your program, please run the following command:
 ```